kfoozminus/cheatsheets/kubernetes.md

   - to perform a diagnostic, kubelet calls a Handler
   - [Probe struct](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L1932) - Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.
     - `Handler` The action taken to determine the health of a container.
 3 types of handlers-
     - [`ExecAction`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L1920:6) Executes a specified command inside the Container.
 The diagnostic is considered successful if the command exits with a status code of 0. takes a command as an element of this struct
     - [`TCPSocketAction`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L1909:6)  Performs a TCP check against the Container’s IP address on a specified port.
 The diagnostic is considered successful if the port is open. takes the port as element. takes host name to connect to, default to pod ip.
-(QJenny - host name???)
+(UJenny - host name???)
     - [`HTTPGetAction`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L1877:6) Performs an HTTP Get request against the Container’s IP address on a specified port and path.
 The diagnostic is considered successful if the response has a status code greater than or equal to 200 and less than 400. takes path, port, host (default to pod ip) as element of this struct
     - `InitialDelaySeconds` of type `int32` - Number of seconds after the container has started before liveness probes are initiated.
   - each probe has one of three results:
     - success: the container passed the diagnostic
     - failure: failed the diagnostic
     - unknown: the diagnostic itself failed, so no action should be taken
-  - the kubelet can optionally (QJenny) perform and react to two kinds of probes on running containers:
+  - the kubelet can optionally perform and react to two kinds of probes on running containers:
     - [`livenessProbe`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L2095) Indicates whether the Container is running.
 If the liveness probe fails, the kubelet kills the Container, and the Container is subjected to its restart policy.
 If a Container does not provide a liveness probe, the default state is Success.
-(QJenny what does it mean by "doesn't provide liveness probe"?)
+(UJenny what does it mean by "doesn't provide liveness probe"?)
     - [`readinessProbe`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L2106) Indicates whether the Container is ready to service requests.
-If the readiness probe fails, the endpoints controller (QJenny there's a endpoints controller?) removes the Pod’s IP address from the endpoints of all Services that match the Pod.
+If the readiness probe fails, the endpoints controller (UJenny there's a endpoints controller?) removes the Pod’s IP address from the endpoints of all Services that match the Pod.
 The default state of readiness before the initial delay is Failure.
 If a Container does not provide a readiness probe, the default state is Success.
   - when should we use which probe?
     - if process in container is able to crash on its own whenever it becomes unhealthy - probes aren't needed - kubelet will take care of it with pod's `restartPolicy`
     - if container needs to be killed and restarted if a probe failt - liveness probe + restartPolicy of Always or OnFailure
     - if container needs to send traffic only when a probe succeeds - readiness probe. in previous case, readiness or liveness if fine. but readiness in the spec means that the pod will start without receiving any traffic and starts receiving traffic only after readiness probe starts succeeding
-    - if container works on loading large data, configuration files or migrations during startup - readiness (QJenny why?)
+    - if container works on loading large data, configuration files or migrations during startup - readiness (UJenny why?)
     - If you want your Container to be able to take itself down for maintenance, you can specify a readiness probe that checks an endpoint specific to readiness that is different from the liveness probe.
-QJenny
+UJenny
-    - if you want to avoid requests when pod is deleted, no need of readiness probe. on deletion, pod automatically put itself into an unready state, remains in that state while it waits for the containers to stop (QJenny then what happens?)
+    - if you want to avoid requests when pod is deleted, no need of readiness probe. on deletion, pod automatically put itself into an unready state, remains in that state while it waits for the containers to stop (UJenny then what happens?)
   - PodStatus has a member - a list of [`ContainerStatus`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L2270) UJenny
   - PodSpec has a new member from v1.11 - [`ReadinessGate`](https://github.com/kubernetes/api/blob/kubernetes-1.12.0/core/v1/types.go#L2880) - If specified, all readiness gates will be evaluated for pod readiness.
 A pod is ready when all its containers are ready AND all conditions specified in the readiness gates have status equal to "True". +optional. contains a list of PodConditionType